howesonp/mysite/input/cv/cv.md

 ## Profile

-Passionate Software Craftsmen with more than ten years’ experience in a commercial Asset Management environment.
-Strong development skills utilising Technical Agile methodologies working in cross functional teams, with both on premise and Cloud experience.
-With lead developer and ScrumMaster experience, I am an avid learner who enjoys and advocates the collaborative nature of software development.
+Passionate Software Engineer with more than ten years’ experience in a commercial Asset Management environment.
+Strong development skills utilising Technical Agile practices working in cross functional teams, with both on premise and Cloud experience.
+I am an avid learner who enjoys and advocates the collaborative nature of software development.
 I am looking to both broaden my skillset and help spread what I have learnt whilst building amazing products in a new and exciting company.

 ---